-Research has shown that making fast decisions is a good way to stimulate your brain and increase intelligence.
+Research has shown that making fast decisions is a good way to stimulate your brain and increase intelligence and your IQ.

 Another reason why dancing is good for your brain is because it helps build coordination.
 There is evidence that learning to dance improves your hand to eye coordination, and boosts your ability to control the various parts of your body, moving them in different directions at the same time.

 This can be a hard skill to learn but a valuable one, and one that your brain will never forget.
 After all, coordination is invaluable in many different parts of life, from walking to typing, and almost anything else you do.

 Learning to dance, especially when you have to repeat certain moves, means learning new moves and patterns.
 Whenever you learn something new your brain needs to create new neural pathways.
 This makes it easier for your brain to access information and increases your ability to remember things.
 Hence, another reason why dancing is good for your brain!

 That’s a great bonus to people of all ages and all you have to do is learn to dance!

 It can be argued that confidence is not driven by the brain.
 However, there is little doubt that confidence is essential to success in life.
 The more confident you are the easier it will be to take on new challenges and benefit from them.